HackeSta/hackesta.org-archived/resume.md

 * Showcased photographs at an Art and Photography event **INCEPTION** at [DPS Srinagar](http://www.dpssrinagar.com/) in 2014
 * Showcased photographs at an Art, Photography and Literature event **Clicks, Lines and Verses** at [Tyndale Biscoe and Mallinson School, Srinagar](http://tbmes.org/) in August 2015
 * Showcased photographs at an Art and Photography exhibition **Clicks & Strokes** at [Tyndale Biscoe and Mallinson School, Srinagar](http://tbmes.org/) in August 2017
+* Showcased photographs at a Photography exhibition organised under 'Valley Weekends' at Nigeen Club in December 2017

 ## Education